RaulFdz/MenuQV1/readme.txt

 C:\Users\[User Name]\AppData\Local\QlikTech\QlikView\Extensions\Objects\menuQV1

-there is the code that generates de list of menu and CSS file.
+there is the code that generates the list of menu and CSS file.

 to edit this extension it is necessary have some skills in CSS, HTML and JavaScipt.